EthanHolleman/CoRNonCOB/sphinx/quickstart.rst

    python main.py -p1 [path/to/positive/phenotype] -p2 [path/to/control/phenotype] -o [output/path] -n [run name]

-The most important thing to note here are the arguements -p1 and -p2 which should be file paths to directories you would like to assign to each phenotype in your CoRNonCOB run.
+The most important thing to note here are the arguments -p1 and -p2 which should be file paths to directories you would like to assign to each phenotype in your CoRNonCOB run.
 The -p1 directory will always be considered the positive phenotype and -p2 will always be the control or wild type.

 .. note::  The -p1 and -p2 directories should only contain fasta files of the genomes you wish to assign to each respective phenotype

-Below is a complete description of all arguements, you can also display this menu by running :code:`flag.python main.py --help`.
+Below is a complete description of all arguments, you can also display this menu by running :code:`flag.python main.py --help`.

 .. code-block:: text